gsoules/MkDocs/digital-archive/docs/superuser/mysql-workbench.md

     -	Click the `Add Host` button
 -   If your IP address ever changes, you'll need to perform these steps again

+## Add a database connection

+Before you can work with a database using MySQL Workbench, you need to add a connection to the database to your MySQL Workbench installation.
+Follow these steps to add a database connection.

 ### Add a new connection

+-   Allow remote access to the database as explained in the previous section.
 -   Run MySQL Workbench
 -	Choose `Database` > `Manage Connections` from the top menu
 -	Click the `New` button at the bottom of the `Manage Server Connections` dialog